Conservatives up in arms about Ocasio-Cortez getting footloose

 — Dan Jordan (@realdanjordan) January 2, 2019

 As the freshman representative from New York’s 14th congressional district was sworn in on Thursday afternoon, a video of her re-enacting a dance from The Breakfast Club went viral.
-The video, which stems from the politician’s high school days, was meant to either shame her or make her appear as an unserious person.
+The video, which stems from the politician’s college days, was meant to either shame her or make her appear as an unserious person.
 Conservatives have been tweeting it as an “Is this your king?”-level mic drop, the final evidence that she’s a secret elite who has been lying about her past.

 That is not the way the video has been received.

-Note: Editor’s note: An earlier version of this story stated that the video was from Ocasio-Cortez’s high school days.
-We have corrected the error.